Updated: Jul 7

 This last year has brought on so many changes and unknowns, and has taken a toll on our emotions.
 People have been out of their comfort zone not knowing what to expect or how to navigate these unprecedented times.
 While new programs and laws were passed to try and help families and businesses make it through monetarily, many of these provisions (while nice) have also caused some extra headaches and stress.

 Many provisions initially came through the CARES Act in March of 2020.
 Stimulus checks, expanded unemployment benefits, an extension of who can collect unemployment, and the Paycheck Protection Program (PPP loans) are a handful of these benefits.
-While there has been some questions as to how all these will impact each person, the PPP loans in particular have led to many questions.
+While there have been some questions as to how all these will impact each person, the PPP loans in particular have led to many questions.
 Here are a few clarifications.

 Will the loans count as taxable income?